 This collection contains letters between James R. Doolittle 1834 and friends from Geneva College.
 There are also a few papers and speeches written while at college and during his career, though not while he served as a U.S. Senator from Wisconsin.

 The materials in this collection primarily consist of theater programs from productions staged theaters, the majority of which are from theaters in New York City from the 1920s to the late 1950s.
-Also included are programs from productions staged in theaters at HWS, the Smith Opera House, and other theaters in the Rochester area, California, New England, New Jersey, Spain, France, Germany, and England.
+Also included are programs from productions staged in theaters at HWS, the Smith Opera House, and other theaters in the Rochester area, the U.S., and around the world.